sulimanbadour1/Project_S/README.md

 - `load_robot_and_object`: Initializes the simulation environment, loads the robot, and creates an object.
 - `setup_joint_control`: Sets up joint control for the robot.
 - `simulate_and_capture`: Runs the simulation, capturing joint states and end-effector positions.
+- `scale_timing.py`: used to give the user the ability to change only the simualtion time based on the slicer timing.

 ### Demos for the control